cZomb/LaunchPad/README.md

 Right column will link to javascript applications such as a calender, calculator, etcetc <br />

+Calculator was made using the sample code from the tutorial on GeeksForGeeks found here: https://www.geeksforgeeks.org/javascript-calculator/

 ## Roadmap

 Currently working on adding a calendar web app and calculator web app written in javascript <br />